awslabs/aws-cloudfront-extensions/docs-ig/en/monitoring/metrics-dashboard.md

-## Metrics dashboard

 Metrics dashboard is customizable time range for Non-real time or Real time monitoring that you can use to track CloudFront traffic graphical metrics in a single dashboard.
 The dashboard uses CloudFront standard log or realtime log to get the metrics.
 The solution provides a metric API if you only need to get the metric data via RESTful API and don't need the dashboard.

 With the Metrics dashboard, you can do the following:

-- **View graphed metrics**
+- **View graphic metrics**

-    The CloudFront monitoring dashboard displays multiple metrics in each graphical chart for you to reference.
-Each chart related |one metric in CloudFront Monitoring API.
+    The CloudFront monitoring dashboard displays multiple metrics in each graphical chart for your reference.
+Each chart is mapped to one metric in CloudFront Monitoring API.

     !!!
 Note "Note"
-        The Graphed metrics type in the dashboard are the same with the CloudFront Monitoring API acquisition type when deploy the solution.
+        The graphic metrics type in the dashboard are the same as the CloudFront Monitoring API acquisition type when deploying the solution.

-    Please see metrics description in the below list
+    The metrics description is as follows:

     |**CloudFront Monitoring API Type**|**Description**|**Window Time**|